Uninett/probe-website/DOCUMENTATION.md

 ## Booting the probe
-After being shutdown as described in [The WiFi dongle shutdown script][], the probe will automatically begin measuring as long as *no ethernet cable is connected*.
-The reason for this is that if an ethernet cable is conncted, the measurements may go over ethernet instead (not all programs honor interface specification).
-There will also be name server issues.
+After being shutdown as described in [The WiFi dongle shutdown script][], the probe will automatically begin measuring.
+The WiFi dongle must logically be connected, but an ethernet cable can also be connected if desired.
+This can be useful as a safe-guard if e.g. an erroneous config is pushed, which locks the probe out from the WiFi.

 When booting, the probe will first make a ramdisk and copy the WiFi scripts to it.
 After that has been done, the control program will start.
 This is to